spiral/docs/dbal/reader.md

 > Attention, table schema provides reading and writing abilities, you can read about it more in "DBAL / Schema Builder".

 ## Working with TableSchema
 TableSchema provided low level access to table information such as column type (internal and abstract), indexes, foreign key.
-You can use this infrormation to perform database export or build your own ORM.
+You can use this information to perform database export or build your own ORM.

 Table primary keys:
 ```php